aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Use ScanCode Better
 ^^^^^^^^^^^^^^^^^^^

 #.
-Go through all the options in the page :ref:`cli_list_options`, to know about Scancode Command
+Go through all the options in the page :ref:`cli_list_options`, to know about ScanCode Command
    Line options.
 You can then modify the Scan according to your requirements.

 .. _newcomer_all_tutorials: